Will I have to move?

 Your signature

-Does the landlord have to give the tenant notice to remove the property?
+Does the landlord have to give the tenant notice before disposing of the property?
+How much time do they have to give?

 A landlord must give written notice to a former tenant if the landlord wants to dispose of property left by the tenant after he or she has moved out.
-The notice must be sent by certified mail, return receipt requested, or by receipted first class mail addressed to the tenant, at the tenant's last known address (which may be the address of the premises) and at any other address or addresses known to the landlord.
+The notice must be sent by certified mail, return receipt requested (proof of delivery), or by receipted first class mail addressed to the tenant, at the tenant’s last known address (which may be the address of the premises) and at any other address or addresses known to the landlord.
 The envelope should indicate “Please Forward.”
-If the property is a manufactured or mobile home, a copy of the notice must also be sent to the Director of the Division of Motor Vehicles, and to anyone who has a lien on the home.
+The notice must state:

 Example: A landlord sends his former tenant a notice that the property left in the apartment must be removed by May 31 or the landlord will consider the property abandoned.
 The landlord’s notice must be sent on or before April 28.